 Average Net Price

 Central Michigan University is a nationally-ranked institution with more than 50 locations across the states.
-Students can involve themselves in almost 400 clubs and societies, as well as participating in a volunteering program that could get them into helping places like New Orleans and Brazil.
+Students can involve themselves in almost 400 clubs and societies, as well as participate in a volunteering program that could get them into helping places like New Orleans and Brazil.

 To pass the course, students will need to complete 120 credits, with the tuition cost per credit standing between $417 and $434, depending on specialization.
 These may consist of four distinct course types, including general education courses, core courses, concentration courses, and planned electives.